lrmcfarland/starbugdb/README.md

 This will initialize the admin, root and starbug accounts with their passwords as "changeme".

-TODO create change_password.py

 ## Observation UI

-The web UI image is built from [Dockerfile.obsui](https://github.com/lrmcfarland/starbugdb/blob/master/Dockerfile.obsui).
+The web Observation UI image is built from [Dockerfile.obsui](https://github.com/lrmcfarland/starbugdb/blob/master/Dockerfile.obsui).

 ```
 docker build -f Dockerfile.obsui -t obsui .
 ```

+## Configuration

 Flask configuration is read at run time from the file in the OBSUI_FLASK_CONFIG environment variable.